chibisnorlax/acnhfaq/faq/npc/v-npc.md

     </div>
 </div>

-- Can make you bug models, which require 3 of the same bug, and is mailed to you the following day.</li>
+- Can make you bug models, which require 3 of the same bug, and is mailed to you the following day.
 - Flick is the host of the <a href="/acnhfaq/events#bug-off">Bug-Off</a>.

 {: .note}